Code-Institute-Submissions/Damhan91-Online-Fitness_JuneResub/README.md

 I would like to have a shout out to my old mentor Felipe for helping me with the direction of the project when I first started.
 I would also like to thank my new mentor Jack, who helped my when I was struggling and gave me great guidance.
 ## Edited for Resubmission
 ### User Stories
-As a restaurant or bar manager I would like to	So that I can Browse products	purchase what I need
-Search products	find something specific
-Filter products by style	compare the offerings
-Filter products by packaging (can, bottle, keg)	choose serving style See offerings by a specific producer	get an idea of the producer's offer Buy a product	serve it to customers
-Pay using a card	complete my purchase
-Create a profile	save my information and review past orders Update my profile information	be contacted by the importer See my shopping cart before paying	know the cost and content before the purchase Update my shopping cart	make decisions before the purchase See details about a product	make an informed purchasing decision View my order history	be reminded of previous purchases Receive an email confirmation about my order	have archived information about it Contact the importer	know about the status of an order Know the newest arrivals	buy the freshest products